dtPaTh/cloud-service-integrations/container-integration/universal-injection.md

 |DT_TENANT| This is your **environment id**|
 |DT_TENANTTOKEN| Use **tenantToken** retrieved from agent connection paraemeters |
 |DT_CONNECTION_POINT| Use **formattedCommunicationEndpoints** retrieved from agent connection paraemeters|

+**Note**

+To prevent leaking access tokens, you should pass the connection parameters dynamically when starting the container.
+Most container runtimes even allow to pass secrets stored within a secret-vault securely as environment variables when starting the container.

 #### Additional Configuration
 You can use additional environment variables to configure the agent for e.g. troubleshooting or advanced networking.